Does this test have other names?

 What might affect my test results?

 Your diet, age, alcohol use, and other lifestyle choices may affect your results.
-Many medications may also affect your results.
+Many medicines may also affect your results.
 Pregnancy may also affect your results.
-Having a heart attack in the last three months will also affect your results.
+Having a heart attack in the last 3 months will also affect your results.

 How do I get ready for this test?

-You should keep to your regular diet and avoid alcohol for at least two days before this test.
+You should keep to your regular diet and avoid alcohol for at least 2 days before this test.
 You will be asked to not eat or drink anything but water for a certain amount of time before the test.
 This test is usually done in the morning after you fast overnight.
-If you take medications in the morning, ask your doctor whether you should take your pills.
+If you take medicines in the morning, ask your healthcare provider whether you should take your pills.